-CCP611 Introduction to Forensic Counseling3 CCP621 Assessment & Intervention for the Forensic Counselor 3 CCP631 The Counselor in the Forensic Environment
+Forensi c Counseling9 credits CCP611 CCP621 Assessment & Intervention for the Forensic Counselor 3 CCP631 The Counselor in the Forensic Environment3 (prerequisites: CCP540 and CCP611; must be taken with CPP550 or CPP715 or after completing it.)

 Practicum and Internship Includes supervised field experience in an approved forensic setting.